Getting Started with the Agent Packaging Standard (APS)¶

 |---|---|

-| Specification | Review the APS v0.1 Specification for technical details. |
+| Specification | Review the APS v0.1 Specification. |

-| Examples | Explore sample agents in the Examples. |
+| Examples | Explore sample agents in Examples. |

-| Provenance & Security | Learn about signature and integrity extensions in Provenance. |
+| Security | Learn about provenance and integrity in Provenance. |

-| Contributing | See Contributing Guidelines to participate in standard development. |
+| Contributing | See Contributing Guidelines. |

-8. Troubleshooting¶
+9. Troubleshooting¶

 | Issue | Resolution |